doctrine-extensions/DoctrineExtensions/doc/aggregate_versioning.md

 **Aggregate versioning** behavior will automate control the aggregate version of Aggregate Root or reference Aggregate entity on your Entities.
 It works through annotations and can update aggregate version on creation, update, aggregate root or entity subset update.
-Similar the [aggregate fields](https://www.doctrine-project.org/projects/doctrine-orm/en/2.9/cookbook/aggregate-fields.html#using-an-aggregate-field) in doctrine docs.
+Similar the [aggregate fields](https://www.doctrine-project.org/projects/doctrine-orm/en/2.9/cookbook/aggregate-fields.html#using-an-aggregate-field) in Doctrine docs.

 Features:

-- Automatic aggregate version field update on creation, update, property subset update, and even on record property changes
+- Automatic aggregate version field update on creation, update, property subset update, and even on record property changes.
-- Annotation mapping support for extensions
+- Annotation mapping support for extensions.

-This article will cover the basic installation and functionality of **Aggregate versioning** behavior
+This article will cover the basic setup and functionality of **Aggregate versioning** behavior.

 Content: